jpritikin/coach/content/docs/me/psychoactive/kanna.md

 | subjective effect | energy/focus | calming/relaxation |

 In 2012, the first commercial kanna extract, *Zembrin*, was made available in North America.[^zembrin] Zembrin is optimized for relaxation (i.e., less than 20% mesembrine) and is typically sold in 25mg tablets.
 Zembrin only contains 0.35–0.45% total alkaloids.[^murbach2014]
 Other vendors sell much more potent extracts.
 You can find products with more than 5% total alkaloids (i.e., ≈10x more concentrated than Zembrin).
-I use an extract optimized for relaxation.
-As long as mesembrine is less than 50% of the total alkaloids, the subjective effect is going to be pretty relaxing.
+I use an extract with more energy than Zembrin, but still on the relaxing side (≈ 50% mesembrine).

 [More information here, including safety and drug interactions](https://selfhacked.com/blog/sceletium-tortuosum/)